IntoTheDev/MultiTag-System-for-Unity/README.md

 # Group-System-for-Unity
-This system will allow you to place your objects in groups and access them

 This system will allow you to add your object to a group of similar objects, you can think of it as a multi "Tag".
 Also, this system allows you to get from any group random objects or even get the whole group and put in an array.